 Follow Spend With Pennies on Pinterest for more great recipes!

-This is an amazing recipe that smells and tastes just like apple pie.
-I like Banana Bread… but this bread I LOVE with all capital letters.
+This amazing apple bread recipe smells and tastes just like apple pie.
+I like Banana Bread… but this bread I LOVE with all capital letters!

 I use 1/2 applesauce and 1/2 butter in this recipe.
 If you don’t have applesauce, you can use all butter if you prefer.
 I like the texture the applesauce gives (slightly chewier texture) plus it’s a bit healthier!
 Any type of apple will work in this recipe, but a crisper variety (such as granny smith) holds up better!